DamonGeelen/Project-Euler/README.md

 ## Structure

-The repository is organized into separate directories for each problem, named in the format `problemXXX`, where `XXX` represents the problem number.
+The repository is organized into separate directories for each problem, named in the format `XXX. ...`, where `XXX` represents the problem number, and `...` represents the problem name.
 Within each directory, you will find a Python script `script.py` that contains my solution to the respective problem.

 ```
 Project-Euler
-├── 1.
+├── 001.
 Multiples of 3 or 5
 │   └── script.py
-├── 2. ...
+├── 002. ...
 │   └── ...
-├── 3. ...
+├── 003. ...
 │   └── ...
 └── ...
 ```